Julianne2025/Data-Analytics-Portfolio/README.md

 This profit and loss data is for FY2008 and the prior year for a large battery manufacturing company that later closed.

-The data was exported from the company JDE ERP system.
-The profit and loss data was imported into Power BI from Excel spreadsheets.
+The data was exported from the company JDE ERP system in 2008.
+The profit and loss data are imported into Power BI from Excel spreadsheets.

 Business Q&A:  KPIs, FY2008 Autual vs Prior Year Actual.

-Business Problems:
+Business Problems:  Performance tracking.